 - You’ve had breast cancer and so has a relative.

 - You are of Ashkenazi Jewish heritage — meaning your Jewish parents came from Eastern Europe — and you have had breast cancer under the age of 50.

 Ovarian cancer genetic testing

-The test looks for a mutation in the BRCA1 or BRCA2 genes, which govern proteins that repair damage to DNA that comes up naturally as you age.
+The test looks for a mutation in the BRCA1 or BRCA2 genes, which govern proteins that repair damage to DNA that occurs naturally as you age.
 The most common types of cancers associated with BRCA alterations are breast and ovarian cancer, but they are also linked to prostate and pancreatic cancer.

 The BRCA1 mutation may raise your lifetime risk of ovarian cancer as high as 70 percent.
 The BRCA2 mutation raises your risk of developing the disease by age 70 to 10 to 30 percent.

 Genetic testing will help your doctors decide how to monitor you for ovarian cancer over time.
 Various tests can look for ovarian cancer, though they aren’t ideal.
 Two — a transvaginal ultrasound and a blood test, checking for elevated levels of the protein CA-125 — are backed by the most science.
 More than 90 percent of advanced epithelial ovarian cancers, the most common type of ovarian cancer, produce CA-125, and you may live longer if the test detects your cancer.